stiebels/sagemaker-rightline/README.md

 ## Contributing
 Contributions welcome!
 We'll add a guide shortly.
-To get an overview of the structure of the project, have a look at the [class diagram](./docs/class_diagram.puml), which is auto-generated at build time.
+To get an overview of the structure of the project, have a look at the [class diagram](./docs/sagemaker_rightline.svg), which is auto-generated at build time together with the corresponding PUML file.
-Note that you will need to use a PlantUML viewer to render the diagram.
-Corresponding VSCode or IntelliJ plugins or online viewers (e.g. https://plantuml.com/ ) are available.